-The chairs tested here (and most of the ones we researched) share many similarities: adjustable spider bases and 3D/4D armrests that move backward, forward, rotate inward and out, up and down; caster wheels and lumbar support; and padding for ergonomic gaming.
+The chairs tested here (and most of the ones we researched) share many similarities: adjustable spider bases and 3D/4D armrests that move backward, forward, rotate inward and out, up and down.
+Other similarities include caster wheels, lumbar support and padding for ergonomic gaming.
 All of them would be suitable as anas well.
-Beyond that, in your search for the best gaming chair, you should look for one that suits your size or has the back and lumbar support you need.
+Beyond that, in your search for the best gaming chair, you should look for one that suits your size or has the back and lumbar cushion pillow support you need.
 Let's dive in to find the best gaming chair that suits your needs.

-The Maingear Forma is functional, flexible and sturdy, and a solid middle-of-the-road choice if you're looking for a good gaming chair.
+The Maingear Forma is functional, flexible and sturdy, and a solid middle-of-the-road choice if you're looking for a good gaming chair with comfortable foam cushion pillow.
 You can lean back nearly 180 degrees in it and not tip over.
 It's also the chair most suited for, let's say, "big and tall" inactive gamer types.
 Its ergonomic design and padding support a weight capacity of up to 330 pounds.
-The chair includes a nice memory foam head pillow and lumbar pillow.
+The chair includes a nice memory foam head pillow and lumbar pillow backrest.
 In terms of maximum comfort, it came in second place in this roundup after the high-end Secretlab chair.
 The Forma is covered in faux leather over a steel frame with an aluminum alloy base, so it would work well as an ergonomic office chair too.
-The seat height is adjustable from 14.2 to 18.1 inches.
+The casters are ultra-quiet and the seat height is adjustable from 14.2 to 18.1 inches.

 We asked our sample sitters which chair they thought was best overall, and they almost unanimously agreed it was the Secretlab Titan 2020 Series.
-The Titan has a large backrest with a wide lumbar cushion, and it supports people who are up to 6 foot and 7 inches and weigh 290 pounds.
-The high-density foam head pillow is generously sized.
-The internal lumbar support is adjustable, as are the armrests.
-In fact, the armrests can swivel backward and forward, rotate in and out, up and down, and slide wider and narrower.
+The Titan has a large backrest with a wide lumbar pillow cushion, and it supports people who are up to 6 feet, 7 inches and weigh 290 pounds.
+This gaming recliner lets you lie almost fully back and the high-density foam head pillow is generously sized.
+The internal lumbar cushion is adjustable, as are the armrests.
+In fact, the armrests can swivel backward and forward, rotate in and out, up and down and slide wider and narrower.

 Secretlab is also planning special edition models, currently available for preorder.
 They range from the Batman to Game of Thrones themes (maybe not what you would want for an office chair, but who's judging?) and add $30 to the price.